anthonymobile/njbuswatcher_2020/README.md

 - **stop.html**
     - add
+        - service "grade" for current route, "THIS STATION USUALLY HAS DECENT SERVICE or THIS STATION HAS GOOD SERVICE TODAY" or something like that.
-        - period picker bar (daily, monthly, history, specific date)
+        - period picker bar (daily, monthly, history, specific date) with toggles (rush hour, owl, weekdays)
         - hourly chart features 3 columns
             - average frequency
             - **new metric** average headway (is this different?)
             - **average travel time to end of route from here** (by hour of day?)
             -- **Average travel speed** - we can calculate this at every observed position with New Localizer.
 - **wwwAPI**
     - debugging
         - RouteReport